tytydraco/yessleep/out/The_AI_Was_a_Tool_The_Killer_Was_Always_Watching.md

 I stared at them in disbelief.
 "What about the notifications?
 There’s a post on the dark web putting a bounty on me!
 I saw it—he saw it!"
 I pointed at Jake.
 "My address was in a deep web post!
 Someone is literally paying to have me killed."

-The younger officer sighed, clearly unconvinced.
-"Ma’am, unless you have direct access to that post, there’s no way to verify your claim.
-The dark web isn't exactly a place we can casually browse."
-His tone was detached, as if I was wasting his time.
+The officer sighed.
+"Ma’am, people post all kinds of things on those sites.
+Half of it’s just trolls trying to mess with people.
+Unless you have a screenshot or some way to pull it back up, there’s not much we can do."

 "But what about the AI prompts?
 My poisoned milk?
 The car that almost hit me?"
 I realized I was sounding frantic, but fear clawed at my throat.
-I needed them to do something. *Anything.*
+I needed them to do something.
+Anything.

 The older officer let out a slow breath.
-"We’ll file a report, alright?
-But you don’t have a suspect, and—" he waved a hand, "a damn computer ain't something we can slap cuffs on."
+"Do you still have the milk?"

+I blinked.
+"No. I—I dumped it."

+He nodded, as if that settled something.
+"And the car?
+Did you catch a plate?"

+"No, it happened too fast."

+He gave me a look that said *Then what do you want us to do?* Instead, he just said, "We’ll file a report.
+But right now, there’s no suspect and no crime.
+We can't arrest a damn computer."

 "Computer?"
-I echoed blankly, before it clicked.
-"You mean AI."
+I echoed blankly.

+"You mean AI," the younger officer corrected, disinterested.

-"Yeah, that," he said with a tired nod.
-"Look, lady, I get it—you’re scared.
-But we ain’t got an actual crime here.
-You didn’t drink the milk, you weren’t hit, and nobody broke in.
-Without solid proof, our hands are tied.
-I know it ain't what you wanna hear, but the best thing you can do right now is find somewhere safe to lay low.
-You got someone you can stay with for a few days?"
+"Yeah, that," the older one said with a tired nod.
+"Look, I get it—you’re scared.
+But we ain’t got enough to work with.
+If you feel unsafe, we can have a unit drive by tonight, but that’s about all we can do right now."

+"You got somewhere else to stay?"

 Jake jumped in before I could answer.
 "She can stay at my place."